6 Types of Phytoremediation

 Since the late 20th century, knowledge of the physiological and molecular mechanisms of phytoremediation has begun to emerge together with biological and engineering strategies designed to optimize and improve phytoremediation.
 In addition, several field trials confirmed the feasibility of using plants for environmental cleanup.
 While the technology is not new, current trends suggest its popularity is growing.

-Also called phytostabilization.
-Many different processes fall under this category which can involve absorption by roots, adsorption to the surface of roots or the production of biochemicals by the plant that are released into the soil or groundwater in the immediate vicinity of the roots, and can sequester, precipitate, or otherwise, immobilize nearby contaminants.
+Also referred to as phytostabilization, there are many different processes that fall under this category.
+They can involve absorption by roots, adsorption to the surface of roots, or the production of biochemicals by a plant that is released into the soil or groundwater in the immediate vicinity of the roots and can sequester, precipitate, or otherwise, immobilize nearby contaminants.

-Use of deep-rooted plants (usually trees) to contain, sequester or degrade groundwater contaminants that come into contact with their roots.
-In one example of this, poplar trees were used to contain a groundwater plume of methyl-tert-butyl-ether (MTBE) (Hong et al. 2001.
-Environmental Science and Technology 35(6):1231-1239).
+Use of deep-rooted plants—usually trees—to contain, sequester, or degrade groundwater contaminants that come into contact with their roots.
+For example, poplar trees were used to contain a groundwater plume of methyl-tert-butyl-ether (MTBE).

 This term is also known as phytoaccumulation.
 Plants take up or hyper-accumulate contaminants through their roots and store them in the tissues of stems or leaves.
 The contaminants are not necessarily degraded but are removed from the environment when the plants are harvested.

 This is particularly useful for removing metals from soil.
 In some cases, the metals can be recovered for reuse by incinerating the plants in a process called phytomining.

 Because phytoremediation is relatively new in practice, there still are questions about its broader environmental impact.
 According to the Center for Public Environmental Oversight (CPEO), more research is needed to understand the effect of various compounds on the entire ecosystem of which plants may be a part.